RGBT-GroundBench: Visual Grounding Beyond RGB in Complex Real-World Scenarios: Fine-grained Benchmark Results on RGBT-GroundBench

 To explicitly examine the influence of object occlusion, we report Acc@0.5 on the No-or-Partial Occlusion (PO) and Heavy Occlusion (HO) subsets for each sub-dataset in Table~\ref{tab:size_all_methods}.

-\textbf{Effect of occlusion on single-modality models.} \begin{itemize} \item Under the \textbf{PO} subset, most methods obtain relatively high and stable performance, since the referred objects are fully visible or only lightly occluded.
-In this regime, a strong semantic alignment between text and RGB appearance cues is usually sufficient for accurate grounding. \item Under the \textbf{HO} subset, all single-modality models suffer a noticeable drop, with RGB-only models being affected the most.
-When large portions of the target are occluded by other objects or scene structures, RGB appearance becomes highly ambiguous and models often confuse the target with nearby distractors. \item TIR-only models are slightly more robust than RGB-only models in HO for some cases, as thermal signals can still capture coarse shape or heat signatures.
-However, the lack of fine-grained semantics limits their overall accuracy. \end{itemize}
+\textbf{Effect of occlusion on single-modality models.} Under the PO subset, most methods obtain relatively high and stable performance, since the referred objects are fully visible or only lightly occluded.
+In this regime, a strong semantic alignment between text and RGB appearance cues is usually sufficient for accurate grounding.
+Under the HO subset, all single-modality models suffer a noticeable drop, with RGB-only models being affected the most.
+When large portions of the target are occluded by other objects or scene structures, RGB appearance becomes highly ambiguous and models often confuse the target with nearby distractors.
+TIR-only models are slightly more robust than RGB-only models in HO for some cases, as thermal signals can still capture coarse shape or heat signatures.
+However, the lack of fine-grained semantics limits their overall accuracy.

-\textbf{Benefits of thermal cues and multi-modal fusion.} \begin{itemize} \item Thermal cues provide complementary information that remains visible even when RGB texture is severely occluded or visually similar to the background.
-This is reflected by the fact that RGB+TIR models exhibit significantly smaller performance drops from PO to HO compared with RGB-only baselines on all three sub-datasets. \item Multimodal extensions (MV-* variants) consistently improve over theirsingle-modality counterparts in both PO and HO subsets, indicating that simple fusion strategies already help the model disambiguate occluded targets. \item \textbf{RGBT-VGNet} further reduces the PO$\rightarrow$HO gap and achievesthe highest or second-highest accuracy in most occlusion settings.
-Its language-aware fusion (LAVS) allows the model to exploit relational phrases (e.g., ``behind the truck'', ``next to the bike'') to select the correct RGB–TIR regions, which is particularly important under heavy occlusion. \end{itemize}
+\textbf{Benefits of thermal cues and multi-modal fusion.} Thermal cues provide complementary information that remains visible even when RGB texture is severely occluded or visually similar to the background.
+This is reflected by the fact that RGB+TIR models exhibit significantly smaller performance drops from PO to HO compared with RGB-only baselines on all three sub-datasets.
+Multimodal extensions (MV-* variants) consistently improve over their single-modality counterparts in both PO and HO subsets, indicating that simple fusion strategies already help the model disambiguate occluded targets.
+RGBT-VGNet further reduces the PO$\rightarrow$HO gap and achieves the highest or second-highest accuracy in most occlusion settings.
+Its language-aware fusion (LAVS) allows the model to exploit relational phrases (e.g., ``behind the truck'', ``next to the bike'') to select the correct RGB-TIR regions, which is particularly important under heavy occlusion.